ember-cli/ember-try/README.md

 #### `ember try:reset`

-This command checks out `bower.json` from git, `rm -rf`s `bower_components` and runs `bower install`.
+This command restores the original `bower.json` from `bower.json.ember-try`, `rm -rf`s `bower_components` and runs `bower install`.
 For use if any of the other commands fail to clean up after (they run this by default on completion).

 ### Config